loomchild/theo-rails/README.md

   end
 end
 ```
-can be rendered as usual from Theo template:
+It can be rendered as usual from Theo template:
 ```
 <%= render(ExampleComponent.new(title: "my title")) do %>
   Hello, World!